appml/nano/index.md

     * Immediately after conducting a search, tap the **Search** icon to advance to the next match.
     * Double tap **editor status** to temporarily save the current cursor position.
     * Swipe left on **editor status** to return to saved cursor position.
+    * Swipe down **editor status** to launch in-note navigation.
+Long press buttons to preview content at locations.
-    * After conducting search, dial up/down **editor status** to go to previous/next hits.
+    * After conducting search, swipe up/down **editor status** to go to previous/next hits.
     * For Android 6.0 or higher, swipe right on **editor status** will resume in edit screen the last scroll bar position from Markdown preview.

 * Markdown preview: